Masaki-Sk/Masaki-Sk.github.io/essays/myUseOfAI.md

 <h6>・Learning a concept/tutorial</h6>
 <p>
-I asked questions like “Can you give an example?” or “How is this different from X?” to explore the concepts further.
+I asked questions like “Can you give an example?” or “How is this different from ○○?” to explore the concepts further.
 </p>

 <h6>・Answering questions in class or on Discord</h6>